slothsoft/example-javascript-website/README.md

 ```

-You can see my _[package,json](package,json)_ for a more comprehensive example.
+You can see my _[package.json](package.json)_ for a more comprehensive example.
 Although maybe finish reading this document first, some properties will be explained.